Friend of the Court

 According to MCL 600.2529, before entry of a final judgment or order in an action in which the custody, support or parenting time of minor children is determined or modified, the party submitting the judgment or order shall pay one of the following fees, which shall be deposited by the county treasurer as provided in section 2530:

-2. In an action in which the support of minor children is determined or modified, $40.00.
+- In an action in which the support of minor children is determined or modified, $40.00.
 This fee does not apply when a fee is paid under subparagraph "i".
-The court may order a party to reimburse to the other party all or a portion of the fee paid by that other party.
+The court may order a party to reimburse to the other party all or a portion of the fee paid by the other party.

 Statutory (Service) Fees